“How Will You Pay for Your Proposals?”

 But here is the difference: We don't have decades to wait.

-We are living in a city where your zip code determines if you live or die.
+We are living in a city where your zip code determines how long you will live.
 We have a 17-year life expectancy gap and a $200,000 income gap between our Wards.
 This isn't just 'inequality'—it is the fuel for our crime crisis and our broken schools.
 We have children drinking from lead-poisoned pipes and a housing crisis so severe it threatens our national security.

 Contact